Poland risks leaving EU with new judges law, Tusk warns

 "There is no such thing as 'LGBTI ideology', but being anti-LGBTI people is part of an ultra-conservative ideology," German socialist MEP Delara Burkhardt said.

-PiS recently held on to power in elections marked by homophobic rhetoric, and ILGA-Europe, a human rights NGO in Brussels, also rang the alarm bell on Wednesday.
+PiS recently held on to power in elections marked by homophobic rhetoric.

+And ILGA-Europe, a human rights NGO in Brussels, also rang the alarm bell on Wednesday.

-Hate speech caused "hate crimes" intended "to cause grievous bodily harm or death" to minorities, it warned, amid a spike in homophobic violence.
+Hate speech caused "hate crimes", it said, amid a spike in homophobic violence in the EU.

-"Europe is at a dangerous crossroads," its advocacy director, Katrin Hugendubel said.
+"Europe is at a dangerous crossroads," the NGO's Katrin Hugendubel also said.

-The EU outcry came out after some Polish municipalities adopted the anti-LGBTI declaration in June, which later accumulated 86 signatures.
+The EU outcry came after some Polish municipalities adopted the anti-LGBTI declaration in June, which later accumulated 86 signatories.

 No remorse